Anyone who is experiencing hair loss or considering shaving their head will eventually start to wonder ‘What would I look like bald?’

 This is a shame, because the actual core functionality of the app produces a decent preview of a bald head.
 Use Bald Editor if you don’t mind using a screenshot as I have.

 This app is fine.
 It’s easy to use, with a good choice of bald heads.
-It’s relatively easy to position your chosen scalp over the hair in your photo, but here’s the catch: they’re all white guys’ heads.
+It’s relatively easy to position your chosen scalp over the hair in your photo.
+However, here’s the catch: they’re all white guys’ heads.

 I’ve used the most tanned option to virtually shave poor Nick’s head, but you can see the line.
-It gives you a good idea of what he’d look like bald, but it’s quite the oversight to assume only caucasian men go bald.
+It gives you a good idea of what he’d look like bald.
+However, it’s quite the oversight to assume only caucasian men go bald.

 2. Bald Head Photo Booth